krishaamer/green-filter-research/research/literature/fintech.md

 ## Indexes {#indexes}

 Does certification matter?
 Consumers are willing to pay more for bio-based products “72% of Europeans are willing to pay more for environmentally friendly products.
-The study identifies a”green premium” and a “certified green premium,” indicating increased WTP for bio-based and certified bio-based products.” (**moroneConsumerWillingnessPay2021?**) (need access)
+The study identifies a”green premium” and a “certified green premium,” indicating increased WTP for bio-based and certified bio-based products.”
+Morone et al. (2021) (need access)

--   consumer awares of Sustainable supply chains, Italian consumers have a strong preference for antibiotic-free meat (**mazzocchiConsumerAwarenessSustainable2022?**)
+-   consumer awares of Sustainable supply chains, Italian consumers have a strong preference for antibiotic-free meat Mazzocchi et al. (2022)

 Indexes make comparison possible.
 There are many-many Indexes, Scoring Systems, Ratings, Certifications, etc.